22 Las Vegas Hotels Without Resort Fees (2023 List of Resorts)

 Is the resort fee optional in Las Vegas?

 Resort fees in Las Vegas are mandatory.
-While it would be nice to say, “No, thank you, I won’t be using any of those amenities,” this is not an option.
-If a Vegas hotel has a resort fee, you will need to pay it.
+While it would be nice to say, “No, thank you, I won’t be using any of those amenities,” this is not usually an option.
+If a Vegas hotel has a resort fee, you must pay it.

 Some visitors think that they may be able to skip out by prepaying for the room, but all major Vegas hotels will require a credit card to be placed on file when checking in.
 So, the only way to avoid a resort fee bill in Las Vegas is to choose a hotel without one.